joaomauricio5/100-days-of-code/log.md

 - For the iOS project tutorials, I'm going to try to implement the app requirements mostly by myself rather than just following the tutorial steps.
 - I am now getting comfortable with Level 8 and 7 Kata in Codewars, so I'm going to try to challenge myself a bit more with Level 6 challenges.
 - The map() method allows us to transform arrays (and indeed any kind of collection) using a transformation closure we specify.
 The return value will be an array of the same size, containing your transformed elements.
+- The Image is modified to be .resizeable, forcing the image to fill all available space.
+Then, the image’s aspect ratio is set to .fit which forces the content to fit within the ZStack‘s frame.
+Here, the image will continue to shrink until the width of the photo matches the width of the view.

 **Link(s) to work**